 - All students in G4-G12 are expected to bring their own laptop device.

-If your child is entering, they will be required to bring their own laptop device as part of the school’s Connected Learning Programme.
+Students from Grade 4 to Grade 12 will be required to bring their own laptop device as part of the school’s Connected Learning Programme.

 The school highly recommends and supports Mac and has worked with a preferred vendor to offer competitive pricing and support for MacBook Airs.
 Please read our Programme Overview for details.